wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-sql.md

 The instructions in this document presume that a domain controller is available in the secondary location.
 You can refer to the AD DR solution guidance [here](/documentation/articles/site-recovery-active-directory/).

-##Setup Protection of SQL AlwaysOn Availability Groups
+## Integration with SQL AlwaysOn to Azure

 ### On-premises to Azure

 Azure Site Recovery (ASR) natively supports SQL AlwaysOn.
-If you have created a SQL Availability Group with an Azure virtual machine being setup as ‘Secondary’ then you can use ASR to manage the failover of the Availability Groups.
+If you have created a SQL Availability Group with an Azure virtual machine being setup as 'Secondary' then you can use ASR to manage the failover of the Availability Groups.

 This capability is currently in preview and available when the primary datacenter is managed by System Center Virtual Machine Manager (VMM).

-#### Environments managed by VMM Server
+#### Environments managed by a VMM Server
 If you go inside an ASR vault you should see a tab for SQL Servers under the tab Protected Items.

 ![Protected Items](./media/site-recovery-sql/protected-items.png)